basaldev/website-exodevhub/blog/article4.md

 medium:
 author: Tom Bowden
 ---
-**A comparison between client-server and serverless full-stack app architectures, with simple app examples**

-# React in a Serverless World

 ### “A comparison between client-server and serverless full-stack app architectures”

 > The intended audience for this article is primarily front-end developers.
 This article assumes the reader is familiar with [React](https://reactjs.org/) and some basic [GraphQL](https://graphql.org/).
 In addition, the client-side app in this article uses recently introduced React [hooks](https://reactjs.org/docs/hooks-intro.html).
-Backend technologies will be explained in some detail, so no detailed understanding of topics such as Apollo Server, MongoDB, Mongoose, deployments, AWS, Amplify, and AppSync is necessary to follow along.
+Backend technologies will be explained in some detail, so no detailed understanding of topics such as [Apollo Server](https://www.apollographql.com/docs/apollo-server/), [MongoDB](https://www.mongodb.com/), [Mongoose](https://mongoosejs.com/), deployments, [AWS](https://aws.amazon.com/), [Amplify](https://aws-amplify.github.io/), and [AppSync](https://aws.amazon.com/appsync/) is necessary to follow along.
 Full repos are available with the app examples.

-We want to illustrate the differences between client-server and serverless approaches to building full-stack apps, with React being used for the UI.
-As a starting point, let’s build a simple client side app in React, used for both client-server (which will call “serverful” from now on) and serverless approaches.
+This article serves to illustrate the differences between client-server and serverless approaches to building full-stack apps, with React being used for the UI.
+As a starting point, we will build a simple client side app in React, used for both client-server (which will call “serverful” from now on, taking a lead from this illuminating [technical report](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2019/EECS-2019-3.pdf) by UC Berkeley) and serverless approaches.
 Now, the [TodoMVC project](http://todomvc.com/) is a well-known initiative that uses a Todo app to compare web frameworks, so we’ll go with a Todo app based on it.
 Specifically, we’ll select the [Todo MVC app](https://github.com/reduxjs/redux/tree/master/examples/todomvc) from the Redux repository, use their CSS styling, remove some functionality to make it simpler for this article, and switch out class-based components for functional components using React hooks, to further simplify the code.

 ---